UK Food & Drink | 2026/27

 What this means for UK food teams

-• "The opportunity is not to dial heat back, but to build it with more balance using creaminess, herbs, citrus and aromatics to help chilli cut through richer formats without dominating the whole dish.
+• "Building with more balance, using creaminess, herbs, citrus and aromatics, helps chilli cut through richer formats without dominating the whole dish.

 "That could mean rethinking spicy sauces as more than simply “hot dips”, with creamy spice builds bringing comfort and familiarity, while greener, fresher spice routes add lift to grilled meats, fried foods, loaded sides and bowl formats.